imarios/spark-steaming-with-kafka/README.md

 vagrant ssh spark1
 ```

-Start Spark shell with the proper kafka dependecies
+Start Spark shell with the proper kafka dependecies.
+The shell we pre-load the commands from [streaming.scala](scripts/streaming.scala).

 ```bash
 /vagrant/scripts/run_spark_streaming.sh t1
 ```

-When the shell stops loading, implement the most basic consumer (count events in each 10 second interval)
+When the shell stops loading, go ahead and implement the most basic consumer (count events in each 10 second interval)

 ```
 Welcome to